 Looking only at mean impacts may miss important heterogeneity in treatment effects, as discussed at the outset.
-So we look at heterogeneity using several methods, none of which require additional identification assumptions.
+So we examine heterogeneity using several methods, none of which require additional identification assumptions.

-i.
+B.1.
 Distributions

-We start by testing whether the outcome variances are equal across treatment and control groups using Brown and Forsythe's test.
-This test indicates that treatment effects are heterogeneous if the null of equality of variances across treated and control is rejected.
-This would thus motivate further scrutiny of distributional effects.
-In cases where we do reject equality of variances, we also test whether heterogeneity is explained by observed characteristics by running the Brown and Forsythe's test on the residuals obtained from regressing an outcome on the treatment dummy, a set of predetermined variables (either demographics only, or demographics plus proxies for risk and time preferences), and interactions between these variables and the treatment dummy.
-Understanding whether treatment effect heterogeneity is full explained by observables helps inform the development of strategies for targeting credit access to those who benefit most from it.
+We start by testing whether the outcome variances are equal across treatment and control groups using a form of Levene's test for clustered data (Iachine et al. 2010).
+Rejecting the null hypothesis of equality of variances indicates that treatment effects are heterogeneous.
+When we do reject equality of variances, we also test whether the observed heterogeneity of treatment effects is explained by observed characteristics.
+To establish this, we test for equality of variances of the residuals obtained from regressing an outcome on the treatment dummy, a set of predetermined variables measured at baseline (either socio-economic variables only, or those plus proxies for risk and time preferences), and their interaction with the treatment dummy.
+This exercise can help us understand the determinants of heterogeneity and predict which groups of people benefit or lose from treatment.